Housing Catalyst (HC) strives to increase the availability of affordable housing in and near the City of Fort Collins.

-HC will review requests in regard to our mission and will prudently consider whether by virtue of our participation a project or outcome is strengthened without weakening the ability of HC to further its core work.
+HC will review requests with regard to our mission and prudently consider whether participation will strengthen a project without weakening the ability of HC to further its core work.

 Criteria include but are not limited to:

-- Opportunity for ownership by the HC, and/or HC buy-out options after any initial
+- Opportunity for ownership by HC, and/or HC buy-out options after 20-30 year affordability period

 - To what extent will HC share in the developer fee?

 - What is the project proximity to employment, transportation, schools, retail, and recreation?

 - Role of HC in the long-term management of the project, including the opportunity to earn a reasonable management fee

 - Degree and nature of risk for HC